seanorourke7/taped/README.md

 LucaTaped seeks to build a strong base of regular shoppers who seek quality products relevant to their interests.
 The newsletter and blog posts are designed to showcase the constant improvement Luca in making in his skills and to showcase new products available for sale.
 Further marketing is made through the businesses social media channels, in particular the Facebook, Instagram, and Tiktok page.
 Purchases can be encouraged with the "on-sale" option in the products fields which displays the sale price in red and the original price with a line through.

-The idea is to bring Luca more engagement from his fans and build a community that will purchase form the brand and build brand loyalty through regular blog posts and social media updates which will all funnel potential customers to the store by linking to the site at every opportunity.
+The idea is to bring Luca more engagement from his fans and build a community that will purchase from the brand and build brand loyalty through regular blog posts and social media updates which will all funnel potential customers to the store by linking to the site at every opportunity.

+There is an option to order custom products and there is a field in the product model to accomodate this with an option to email the store for more information.
+This will help the store to stand out from the rest and make the customer feel more connected to the brand.

 There are sponsorship opportunities as each post has a "Location" and "Equiptment Used" model field for highlighting skateparks and equiptment that may have been sponsered.